 - Volkswagen partnered with AR-based application developers to label automotive parts with the correct tools to be used.
 Known as MARTA, this system increases efficiency for service technicians.

-- Automotive paints and supplies is a business traditionally limited to offline.
-PBE Jobbers Warehouse, a distributor of auto body equipment, future-proofed its operations with a unified eCommerce, CRM, and ERP integration.
+- Automotive supplies is a business traditionally limited to offline.
+TruPar, a wholesaler of forklift parts, future-proofed its operations with a unified eCommerce, CRM, and ERP integration.

 Top 5 Digital Transformation Trends in the Automotive Industry